ulikunitz/xz/doc/LZMA2.md

 An LZMA2 stream is a sequence of chunks.
 Each chunk is preceded by a control byte and other information.

-Following the C implementation in the LZMA SDK the control byte can be described as such:
+Following the C implementation in the LZMA SDK the chunk header including the control byte can be described as such:

 Chunk header         | Description :------------------- | :--------------------------------------------------